|

 My way is not very common today in the pipe making world.
 It is sure not

-do all my own silver and gold work.
-I use only solid Sterling silver or 14K
+I do all my own silver and gold work.
+I use only solid Sterling

-gold.
-It has almost become a trademark for me and I think it really adds to the
+silver or 14K gold.
+It has almost become a trademark for me and I think it really

 is also sterling silver, I inlay by hand as one of the last steps.